silverstripe/silverstripe-framework/docs/en/howto/simple-contact-form.md

 # How to make a simple contact form

-To make a contact form, begin by making a page type for the form to live on – we don't want to see the contact form on every page.
-Here we have the skeleton code for a ContactPage page type:
+In this how-to, we'll explain how to set up a specific page type holding a contact form, which submits a message via email.
+Let's start by defining a new `ContactPage` page type:

 	:::php
 	<?php
 	class ContactPage extends Page {
-		static $db = array(
-		);
 	}
 	class ContactPage_Controller extends Page_Controller {

-	}

-To create a form, we create a Form object on a function on our page controller.
-We'll call this function 'Form()' on our ContactPage_Controller class.
-It doesn't matter what you call your function, but it's standard practice to name the function Form() if there's only a single form on the page.
-Below is the function to create our contact form:

-	:::php
 		function Form() {
-		$fields = new FieldSet(
+			$fields = new FieldList(
 				new TextField('Name'),
 				new EmailField('Email'),
 				new TextareaField('Message')
 			);

-		$actions = new FieldSet(
+			$actions = new FieldList(
 				new FormAction('submit', 'Submit')
 			);
 			return new Form($this, 'Form', $fields, $actions);
 		}
+	}

+To create a form, we instanciate a `Form` object on a function on our page controller.
+We'll call this function `Form()`.
+You're free to choose this name, but it's standard practice to name the function `Form()` if there's only a single form on the page.

 There's quite a bit in this function, so we'll step through one piece at a time.

 	:::php
-	$fields = new FieldSet(
+	$fields = new FieldList(
 		new TextField('Name'),
 		new EmailField('Email'),
 		new TextareaField('Message')
 	);

-First we create all the fields we want in the contact form, and put them inside a FieldSet.
+First we create all the fields we want in the contact form, and put them inside a FieldList.
 You can find a list of form fields available on the `[api:FormField]` page.

 	:::php
-	$actions = FieldSet(
+	$actions = FieldList(
 		new FormAction('submit', 'Submit')
 	);

-We then create a `[api:FieldSet]` of the form actions, or the buttons that submit the form.
+We then create a `[api:FieldList]` of the form actions, or the buttons that submit the form.
 Here we add a single form action, with the name 'submit', and the label 'Submit'.
 We'll use the name of the form action later.

 	:::php
 	return new Form('Form', $this, $fields, $actions);

-Finally we create the Form object and return it.
+Finally we create the `Form` object and return it.
 The first argument is the name of the form – this has to be the same as the name of the function that creates the form, so we've used 'Form'.
 The second argument is the controller that the form is on – this is almost always $this.
 The third and fourth arguments are the fields and actions we created earlier.

 To show the form on the page, we need to render it in our template.
 We do this by appending $ to the name of the form – so for the form we just created we need to add $Form.
 Add $Form to the themes/currenttheme/Layout/Page.ss template, below $Content.